LibbyWin/student/README.md

 4. Scroll to the top button to ensure ease of use of the site.

 ## Future Features
-Future features which I will implement when I have more time will be ...
+Future features which I will implement when I have more time will be...

 1. Allowing users to log in to the site and log out.
 Meaning that only they can edit, delete and submit their recipes.
 2. Create a rating system that allows for users to rate recipes from 0 to 10.